Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Wentz averaged 233 passing yards per game in two matchups against the Jaguars, 0.5 yards less than his over/under for Sunday.
+- Wentz's 233 passing yards per game in two matchups against the Jaguars are 19.5 more yards than his over/under in Sunday's game.

-- In his only game with a TD pass against the Jaguars over those contests, Wentz threw multiple touchdown passes.
+- Wentz threw multiple touchdown passes one time over those outings against the Jaguars, and it was his only game with a TD pass against them.

-- The 245.4 passing yards the Jaguars allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The Jaguars are allowing 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.

-- The Jaguars have given up 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.

 Recent Performances